Inspectors report services have been transformed

 “I would personally like to thank them for their energy, commitment and dedication in achieving these significant improvements, changing the lives of children and young people with SEND across the borough.”

-Clare Watson, accountable officer of NHS Cheshire Clinical Commissioning Group, said: “We are pleased that Ofsted and CQC inspectors found significant improvements since 2018 – including improvements to the development of education, health and care plans and the introduction of an autistic spectrum disorder pathway for children aged 0-4.
+Clare Watson, accountable officer of NHS Cheshire Clinical Commissioning Group, said: “We are pleased that Ofsted and CQC inspectors found significant improvements since 2018 – including improvements to the development of education, health and care plans and the introduction of an autistic spectrum condition pathway for children aged 0-4.

 “We will not rest on our laurels though, as every improvement we make has a positive impact on the lives of young people in Cheshire East.”